 Built-in obsolescence is the tendency of products to be specifically designed with a limited life span with a view to increasing their replacement rate.

 3D printing aims to fight this phenomenon by offering us the possibility of repairing objects ourselves.
 You no longer need to part with any money if you break the button on your coffee machine, a ring of your shower curtain or an accessory on your vacuum cleaner.
 Model, digitize or download the spare part and print it directly at home.

 3D printing, an environmentally-friendly process

-The very process of 3D printing is based on additive manufacturing of an object, i.e. superposing material layer by layer until you obtain the final model.
+The very process of 3D printing is based on the additive manufacturing of an object, i.e. superposing material layer by layer until you obtain the final model.
 The final weight of the object is equivalent to the quantity of material used to make it.